yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 singularity build fastx_toolkit.sif docker://quay.io/biocontainers/fastx_toolkit:0.0.14--he1b5a44_8
 ```

-Once above script is successfully executed, there should be singularity image named `fastx_toolkit.sif` in current folder
+Once above script is successfully executed, there should be  a singularity image named `fastx_toolkit.sif` in current folder